dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

     oc rsh $FIRST_GLUSTER_POD gluster vol info $GLUSTER_VOL_NAME

 The output will show you how the volume has been created.
-You will also see that the pod you are currently logged on to serves one the bricks (in highlight).
+You will also see that the pod you are currently logged on to serves one the bricks.

 ``` hl_lines="9 10 11"
 Volume Name: vol_4b22dda4c9681f4325ba5e24cb4f64c6